kkibria/scandroid/README.md

 > You can also interactively select python version in VS code status bar.

 ## Pre-built binaries (Executable file) for releases
-Executable is the most straight forward option since you can run them directly without any additional steps or installing any additional components.
+Executable is the most straight forward option since they have batteries included.
+You can run them directly without any additional steps or installing any additional components.

 Github provides windows, MacOs and ubuntu virtual machines for github actions.
 As such, we can pre-build windows, MacOs and ubuntu binaries only using PyInstaller right at github.